Q:

 4. Solubility and storage methods

-Formic acid, acetic acid and ethyl acetate can be clearly separated from each other by appearance and smell, density and boiling point, acidity, solubility and application field.
-In practice, accurate discrimination can be achieved by combining physical property tests (such as density measurement, odor and smell) and chemical reactions (such as acidity test).
-Mastering these methods can greatly improve the efficiency of experiments and production, and ensure product quality and operational safety.
+Formic acid, acetic acid and ethyl acetate is able to be clearly separated from each other by appearance and smell, density and boiling point, acidity, solubility and consumption field.
+And In practice, accurate discrimination is able to be achieved by combining physical property tests (such as density measurement, odor and smell) and chemical interactions (such as acidity test).
+Based on my observations, First Mastering these methods is able to greatly enhance the efficiency of experiments and production, and ensure product condition and operational security.

 Get a Free Quote